asgrim/rmq-slides/README.md

 This code examples and Vagrant VM are part of my presentation "Adding 1.21 Gigawatts to Applications with RabbitMQ".

+The VM is provided by a git submodule from the https://github.com/asgrim/rmq-vm repo.

 Prerequisites
 =============